Cheating in baseball: Pitching in the 19th century

 In its early genesis, how baseball was played on the field evolved rapidly.
 The original role of pitchers was to put the ball into play for batters to hit, rather than try to prevent batters from striking the ball, as described in the inaugural Knickerbocker Base Ball Club rule set from 1845: "The ball must be pitched, not thrown, for the bat."

 Pitchers began intentionally throwing pitches hard to hit, however, waiting for batters to eventually swing at them, until the introduction in 1863 of "called balls" by the umpire "[s]hould the pitcher repeatedly fail to deliver to the striker fair balls".

 The term "pitch" in the rule referred to throwing with a straight, stiff arm and wrist, in an underhanded style influenced by cricket bowlers.

 It was common though for pitchers to flick their wrists to impart spin, thereby affecting the baseball's trajectory.

 By the late 1860s, the restrictions against bending at the elbow or snapping the wrist were rarely enforced, and thus in 1872 the rules were changed to permit them.
 Although pitchers were still required to throw underhanded, their motion crept up over time to a three-quarter style, which led to the rules being altered in 1883 to allow it.
 A full overhand delivery was only permitted by the National League in 1884, and by the American Association in 1885.

 Age fabrication

 Players have lied about their own ages to increase the level of interest they receive from scouts.
 Players who claimed to be younger than they were include Rube Marquard, Phil Rizzuto, Pee Wee Reese, and Hal McRae.

 Players from the Dominican Republic have engaged in age fabrication to improve their chances of getting a contract offer.
-Some have also changed their names, including Roberto Hernández and Juan Carlos Oviedo.
+Some have also changed their names, including Roberto Hernández, Santiago Casilla, Juan Carlos Oviedo, Wandy Rodríguez, and Carlos Alvarez.
 Danny Almonte competed in the 2001 Little League World Series, despite being 14 years old and the cutoff age for the tournament being set at 12.